 Comparing a variety of 2D and 3D shapes allows children to explore some of the similarities and differences.
 We may point out, or kids may notice, for example, that a square is a ‘slice’ of a cube or that a circle can’t hold water, but a cylinder can.

 Once kids grasp the basic differences, you can move on to a more in-depth exploration of 3D shapes.
 Here are 8 practical tips to help you teach young learners about 3D shapes.

 Tip #1 Introduce 3D shapes With a Word Mat

-Begin by having kids connect the shape to its proper name, and introduce the proper names of the attributes (faces, vertices, and edges), and what number of these attributes, each shape has.
+Begin by having kids connect the shape to its proper name and introduce the attributes’ proper names (faces, vertices, and edges) and the number of attributes each shape has.

 Tip #2 Use Shape Flashcards and Connect to Real Life Objects

 Flashcards are a simple and engaging way for children to learn about and solidify concepts.
-Flashcards can include any combination of the shape, its proper name, and corresponding number of attributes.
-Cards with images of real life objects, will connect the concept to the world around them.
+Flashcards can include any combination of the shape, its proper name, and a corresponding number of attributes.
+Cards with images of real-life objects will connect the concept to the world around them.

 Tip #3 Sorting Activity

 Have children sort 3D shapes into appropriate categories.
 This can be done in a variety of ways.
 For example, by using real-world objects (marbles, blocks, manipulatives), by sorting 3D shapes that kids have assembled out of 2D nets, or by cutting out various pre-printed images, and pasting them on a sheet or chart in the appropriate category (rectangular prism, pyramid, sphere, etc.).